Frequently Asked Questions

 - Monitor API usage for suspicious activity

-Local models typically range from 4-35GB depending on the model and quantization:
+Local GGUF models range from ~0.5GB to ~7.5GB depending on the model and quantization.
+Some examples:

 Models download once and are cached in your browser for future use.